moby/moby/docs/sources/use/working_with_links_names.md

 server we did not use the `-p` flag to publish the Redis port to the host system.
 Redis exposed port 6379 and this is all we need to establish a link.

-    $ sudo docker run -t -i -link redis:db -name webapp ubuntu bash
+    $ sudo docker run -t -i --link redis:db --name webapp ubuntu bash

-When you specified `-link redis:db` you are telling Docker to link the container named `redis` into this new container with the alias `db`.
+When you specified `--link redis:db` you are telling Docker to link the container named `redis` into this new container with the alias `db`.
 Environment variables are prefixed with the alias so that the parent container can access network and environment information from the containers that are